 What you can learn from this is the following, that so long as your struggle is framed as one of being simply biological, as something you can’t help, you’re never poised at a position to ameliorate or change your condition.
 You’re continually at disempowering state.

 This blinds you from seeing even as the case with Amir, what was driving him to achieve, and what was really pushing him to achieve.
-And ultimately why he was unable to break free from his unwanted sexual behaviours.
+And ultimately why he was unable to break free from his unwanted sexual behaviors.